 Pugs are mild tempered and affectionate lap dogs.
 Though they may get into trouble at times, they’re generally good-natured with a charming personality.
 But if you’re bringing a Pug into a house with kids or dogs, aggression in this breed can be a concern.

 So, are Pugs aggressive dogs?
 Pugs are usually not aggressive dogs.
 Rather, they’re loving and kind.
 But if they aren’t properly socialized and trained, they can easily develop aggressive tendencies (such as barking, nipping or growling) due to their headstrong and stubborn temperaments.

 Pugs are not known to be aggressive dogs.
-But that doesn’t mean they’re guaranteed to grow into friendly dogs, especially without proper training.
+But that doesn’t mean they’re guaranteed to grow into friendly dogs, especially without proper obedience training and socialization.
 Let’s discuss what makes them aggressive and how to prevent it.

 RECOMMENDED: A Guide to the Chinese Pug

 Table of Contents

 Before we discuss why Pugs show aggression, we need to look into the personality and temperament of these dogs.
 They’re not as aggressive as you think – or even close.